The craftier angle is to hear them: hover

 that only found out in intoxication any kind of remedy for the things

-she was telling me about— abortions, abortive affairs, and how no I won’t go
+she was telling me about abortions, forced entries, deaths, and how no I won’t go

-overtly with sex not just love like Shelley or fantasy like Keats or
+overtly with sex, not just love like Shelley or fantasy like Keats or Nature

 (0) Comments: Post a Comment